- Purchase the complete Expat Arrivals Australia Guide (PDF)

 Reciprocal health agreements only provide limited access to Australian healthcare services, and expats should research the extent of coverage these provide.
 Generally, it is only limited to immediate necessary care.

 Pharmacies are easy to find in Australia, especially in the larger cities.
 Many pharmacies are open late or even around the clock.

 Expats should note the generic name of any chronic medication before arriving in Australia, as brand names may vary from country to country.

 Emergency services in Australia

 The number to dial in case of an emergency is 000.
-The cost of ambulance rides is not usually covered by Medicare, even for permanent residents and citizens of Australia, so it is best to have some provision for this in the form of private insurance.
+The cost of ambulance rides is not usually covered by Medicare, even for permanent residents and citizens of Australia, making private insurance essential in case of emergencies.